 Level 3 - Valuation derived from valuation techniques in which significant inputs are observable.

-Investments that are measured at fair value using the net asset value (NAV) per share (or its equivalent) as a practical expedient are not classified in the fair value hierarchy.
+Investments that are valued using the net asset value (NAV) per share (or its equivalent) as a practical expedient are not classified in the fair value hierarchy.

 Investments measured at NAV: